UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

 The difference between this status and the status before we did `git add` on our cheatsheet is the 'Changes to be committed:' bit.
 Git has now recognised that it has a new file, called `Git-cheatsheet.md`, to keep track of.
+It Git parlance, 'Git-cheatsheet.md` has become a **tracked** file.
 But it hasn't yet stored the new version of the file as part of its history.
 To do that, we need to run another Git command, called `commit`: